 Reusable protective clothing, tools, and equipment used during closure activities will be cleaned with a wash water solution.
-Residue, disposable equipment, and equipment that cannot be decontaminated will be containerized and managed as waste as summarized in Table G.12-3 and in accordance with Permit Section 9.4.5 and Section 7.0 of this closure plan.
+The solution will be characterized and managed as a hazardous waste if appropriate.
+Residue, disposable equipment, and equipment that cannot be decontaminated will be containerized and managed as waste as summarized in Table G.15-2 and in accordance with Permit Section 9.4.5 and Section 7.0 of this closure plan.